videothrone/spacex-dashboard/README.md

 -  Built with create-react-app (though probably will try to switch out for Vite down the line)
 -  Uses the unofficial open source [SpaceX-API v4](https://github.com/r-spacex/SpaceX-API/blob/master/README.md).
 All used endpoints are `GET` requests without any need for authentication.
 -  API calls done with Axios
+-  Icons are pulled from FontAwesome

 ## Features

 -  On load the app pulls the latest launches from the SpaceX API and displays them as little info boxes
+-  A pagination enables the user to click through all launches
 -  A search bar allows the user to search for individual launch IDs.
 The app then loads and displays additional data including the launch video in a more prominent info box
 -  IDs can be copied to the clipboard with a button to make the search less of a hassle
+-  If the page is scrolled, a button appears that enables users to scroll to the top

 ## To-Do